RyanLisse/go-crypto-bot-clean/memory-bank/activeContext.md

    - ➡️ Updating integration tests for GORM

 ## Current Priorities
+1. Fix any remaining symbol format inconsistencies in the exchange clients
-1. Complete GORM repository implementations
+2. Complete GORM repository implementations
-2. Ensure all database operations are properly transactional
+3. Ensure all database operations are properly transactional
-3. Update integration tests to verify GORM implementation
+4. Update integration tests to verify GORM implementation
-4. Document the migration process for future reference
+5. Document the migration process for future reference

 ## Recent Changes
+- Fixed inconsistent symbol format handling in the MEXC client:
+  - Updated the formatSymbol function to handle conversions in both directions (BTC/USDT ↔ BTCUSDT)
+  - Ensured GetTicker, GetAllTickers, GetKlines, and GetOrderBook methods use consistent symbol formatting
+  - Fixed the cache implementation to properly handle symbol formats
+  - Added proper TTL duration to cache calls
 - Implemented database integration using GORM as the ORM
 - Created database models for users, strategies, and backtests
 - Implemented repositories for all models with comprehensive tests